Discover more from All Facts Matter

 Household Finances Are In Trouble

 Yellen’s additional claim that household finances are strong is immediately shredded just by the inflation data alone.
-While wage growth prior to 2021 notionally kept pace with with inflation month-on-month, and throughout 2020 even exceeded inflation year-on-year, since early 2021 inflation has been steadily shrinking real earnings2.
+While wage growth prior to 2021 notionally kept pace with with inflation month-on-month, and throughout 2020 even exceeded inflation year-on-year, since early 2021 inflation has been steadily shrinking real earnings.